How to Create a Brand Style Guide That Will Evolve with Your Business

 Introduction: Your brand’s mission

 We recommend that you start off your brand style guide with a clear and concise introduction.
 Tell the conceptual story of your brand by including a version of your mission statement with an overview of what your brand looks like and why.
 This will help employees and stakeholders understand your brand and develop a connection with it.
-You can also explain the importance of your brand style guide in this section.
+You can also develop your brand manifesto and explain the importance of your brand style guide in this section.

 Your logo design is the signature of your brand and you’ll want to present it at the start of your style guide.
 In addition to showing it off, this section should highlight any of its variations and include all the specifications for using your logo in design - such as the spacing around it, size rules, file formats, etc.